 The Card of the Day: Death

 Do you struggle with accepting change?
-Does a perpetual fear of death, keep you from actually "living" your life?
+Does fear of death, keep you from actually "living" your life?
 What old, unneeded, part of yourself are you resistant to letting go of, even though you know it would set you free?

 Death appears astride his white horse, to herald an end to the old ways.
 His steed marches over kings and commoners alike.
-No one is immune from his power.
+No one is immune to his power.
 All must change.
 Everything that lives must die.
 Death's banner is a white rose on a black background.
 This is stark symbol of a truth that is "black and white."
 Light (the white flower) always emerges after darkness (the black background).
-Although his skeletal face looks scary, Death is not the monster.
-Nobody wants to see Death, even though he (like dentists) has the thankless job of ending suffering.
+Although his skeletal face looks scary, Death is not a monster.
+Nobody wants to see Death, even though he has the thankless job of ending suffering.
 Death cannot be bargained with, and eventually visits all.
 The King under the horse found that out.
 No amount of money could put off this day for him.
 The adolescent girl in the card looks away...unable to look Death in the face.
 The priest has been preparing for Death his whole life, and yet even he kneels uneasily.

 Look closely at the background of the Death card...past the river...way up in the distance where the two towers form a gate.
 A realm of light lies beyond, represented as either a rising or setting sun.
 Whether it is rising or setting sun is unimportant...for as the sun setting here it is simultaneously rising somewhere else.
 Is that a "shining city" illuminated in the sun's radiance?